Introduction

 Levels in ERD

-There are levels defined in the ER diagram.
-On level 1 the tables that are directly related to the source table are shown:
+On Level 1 the tables that are directly related to the source table are shown:

 Moving to Level 2, you'll discover the tables associated with tables on Level 1.